 So instead of answering in specific terms that either AOTC is better or LLC, let me jot down the differences between these two credits so that you can decide for yourself which tax credit should you claim.

-Although, much has been discussed already but I thought it would be much more convenient if I write down the differences separately.
+Although much has been discussed already I thought it would be much more convenient if I write down the differences separately.

 So here they are:

 Differences Between American Opportunity Tax Credit (AOTC) and Lifetime Learning Credit (LLC)

 - AOTC is available up to $2,500 per EACH qualified student while LLC is only claimable up to $2,000 per tax return.
 Does not matter how many qualified students there are.